Other than the change from a guitar to an orchestral arrangement, the album version of the song did not differ much from

 More than just a simple war protest song, “Bring The Boys Back Home” for Roger Waters is the central song of the whole album.
 He explained in a 1979 interview at the time of The Wall’s release:

 “It’s partly about not letting people go off and be killed in wars, but it’s also partly about not allowing rock and roll, or making cars or selling soap or getting involved in biological research or anything that anybody might do, not letting that become such an important and “jolly boys game” that it becomes more important than friends, wives, children, other people.”

 The visuals in the film afforded by the extended length of the track helped to clarify and expand upon the central theme of the song.
 Although this short track is often credited as the track that gives The Wall an anti-war message as well, like much of the other music in the work it carries multiple layers of interpretations — the common conclusion being don’t leave the children alone… the largest brick in Pink’s wall.

 The original album version runs about 1m 25s depending on the mastering.
 The music itself runs only about 1 minute or so before the snares fade out into a building, swirling cacophony of voices, memories and sounds which crescendo in a repeat of the lyric “Is there anybody out there?” that precedes “Comfortably Numb”.

 The orchestrations were arranged and conducted by Michael Kamen and featured musicians from the New York Philharmonic and New York Symphony Orchestras.
 The choir featured vocalists from the New York City Opera.
 The drum corps were thirty-five hired snare drummers.
 One of them was Joe Porcaro, the father of session drummer Jeff Porcaro who played drums and carried the difficult and changing rhythms of “Mother”.

 Originally, this track was to appear as the B-side of the UK release of “Run Like Hell”, the second single from the album.
 It was replaced before release by “Don’t Leave Me Now” in most countries.
-Eventually, a rerecorded version ended up on a B-side years later.
+Eventually, a rerecorded version ended up as a B-side for another single years later.